Hans-Joachim Birkner: Aerial victory claims

 According to US historian David T. Zabecki, Birkner was credited with 117 aerial victories.
-Spick also lists Birkner with 117 aerial victories claimed in 284 combat missions.
+Spick also lists Birkner with 117 aerial victories claimed in 284 combat missions, and a mission-to-claim ratio of 2.42.
 His victories were recorded over the Eastern Front and included one USAAF P-51 fighter.
 Included in his total are at least 15 Ilyushin Il-2 Sturmoviks.
 Mathews and Foreman, authors of Luftwaffe Aces – Biographies and Victory Claims, researched the German Federal Archives and state that Birkner was credited with 117 aerial victories.
 This figure includes 116 aerial victories on the Eastern Front and one over the Western Allies.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 34 Ost 58842".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.